guardianproject/info/content/blog/2012-06-20-orbot-data-tax.md

   * **Web Browsing:** Browsed five common websites (guardianproject.info, boingboing.net, facebook.com, slashdot.org, twitter.com) with Orbot/Orweb and javascript OFF, the default browser with Orbot running as a transparent proxy, and just the default browser by itself
   * **Idle:** Started Orbot and began recording on Idle for ~10 minutes.
 The traffic graph clearly shows a small data spike approximately every minute.
-  * **Bulk Download:** Downloaded a 5 MB file with the download manager 3 times both with Orbot&#8217;s transparent proxy and without
+  * **Bulk Download:** Downloaded a 5 MB file with the download manager 3 times both with Orbot’s transparent proxy and without
   * **Client Stop/Start:** Recorded traffic incurred by starting and stopping Orbot

 **Contextualizing the Data**